 The best way to scout out problems with your internal knowledge base is to ask the people who are using it every day.
 So, be sure that your software allows for employee feedback.

-As daily users, they’ll be the most valuable resource when it comes to improving your knowledge base and can let you know what’s missing, what can improv and what doesn’t need to be there.
+As daily users, they’ll be the most valuable resource when it comes to improving your internal knowledge base and can let you know what’s missing, what can improve and what doesn’t need to be there.

 You can collect feedback in a number of ways.
 Either by tracking user analytics, like amount of article views and clicks, and user behaviour online, or by asking your employees to rate the helpfulness of an article or section.